The Right to Development of individuals and nations remains illusory, compounded by AI

 The pervasive threat of AI on data theft and manipulation and cultural piracy have been acknowledged by the EMRTD in this day and age.

-Dr. Nathan C. Walker, founder of the AI Ethics Lab at Rutgers University, spoke during the April conference and introduced “moral imagination” as an applied design practice: the ability to developers, regulators, and investors to see themselves in a moral dilemma involving AI to understand competing points of view.
+Dr. Nathan C. Walker, founder of the AI Ethics Lab at Rutgers University, spoke during the April conference and introduced “moral imagination” as an applied design practice: the ability of developers, regulators, and investors to see themselves in a moral dilemma involving AI to understand competing points of view.

 Additionally, government regulations are still largely in limbo while the impact of AI is global.

 On top of my mind is the unabated data collection, without permission or knowledge from people, transgresses privacy and cultural integrity.
-How fast can each member state or government create regulatory reforms and integrate global reforms to combat AI exploitation which is global in scope?
+These days, digital technology seems to have the eyes and ears to determine commercial markets through one’s social media accounts.

 Balancing environmental protection and the right of people to development